-To be honest, I have spent a good amount of time looking at horse racing blogs.
-Once, I started this website I became interested in a few and found two blogs that focus on Horse Racing for more information!
+To be completely honest, I spent a good amount of time looking at horse racing blogs.
+Once, I started this website I became interested in a few blogs that focus on Horse Racing.

 The first blog is called Horse Racing Nation, and the name basically tells it all.
 Horse Racing Nation, is essentially the ESPN of racing.
 Since clearly ESPN only gives good coverage during the Triple Crown, it is not really considered any sort of resource for us racing fanatics.
 Horse Racing Nation covers literally any race that happens throughout the year, and even covers all established auctions throughout the year as well.